Eileenzyf/ISO-App-Prediction/README.md

 	 - [Icebox] Running the application
 	 1. [Icebox] Set up the environment
 	 2. [Icebox] Config Flask App
 		 Test run the app to evaluate the performance.
-(4 points)

 ## Repo structure